 Presented here are some of our findings, along with handy hints so you too can get the most from your Ender 3 printer.

-- New Creality Ender 3 accessories have started to arrive.
-Have a look in our online store for necessary add-ons to increase your productivity and reliability of your Ender 3.
+New Creality Ender 3 accessories have started to arrive.
+Have a look in our online store for necessary add-ons to increase the productivity and reliability of your Ender 3.

 - 24v Blower Fans are in.
 These are the fans used with the Petsfang cooling duct modification for the Ender 3.

 - Replacement NTC 3950 Temperature Sensor assemblies have arrived.

 - MAX7219 LED Display Kit has arrived.
 Can be interfaced with the Marlin firmware on the Ender 3.